 France is a foodie’s heaven.
 The indulgent cheeses and sauces and wines and desserts and ahhhh, the French eating habits list goes on.
-After living here awhile, I’ve realized that I’ve changed my eating habits in some subtle and not so subtle ways.
+After living here awhile, I’ve realized that I’ve changed my American eating habits in some subtle and not so subtle ways.
 And after thinking about it, these changes are absolutely for the better.
 Let’s talk about popular French eating habits versus my old American ones.

-French eating habits: How my American mealtime habits have changed since moving to France
+French eating habits: How my American habits have changed after moving to France

 A book I’m reading that’s been a real eye opener has inspired this post.
 It’s called In Defense of Food: An Eater’s Manifesto by Michael Pollan and I highly recommend it.